AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_mute.md

-This page shows how to perform chat room member mute management by calling the Agora Chat RESTful APIs, including adding, retrieving, and removing muted members in a chat room.
+This page shows how to perform chat room member mute management by calling the Agora Chat RESTful APIs, including muting and unmuting members in a chat room, and retrieving the list of muted members.

 Before calling the following methods, ensure that you understand the call frequency limit of the Agora Chat RESTful APIs described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).